Activiti/activiti-cloud-examples/trending-topic-campaigns/README.md

 Then do `kubectl create -f <FILE_NAME>` for each of the kubernetes descriptor files.

+If you also want distributed logging then do kubectl create -f logging/ For distributed tracing do kubectl create -f tracing/

+For logging you'll need at least 10GB for minikube.
+If you don't want to use it remove or change the SPRING_PROFILES_ACTIVE entries in the kub yml files to !kube.
+See also https://activiti.gitbooks.io/activiti-7-developers-guide/content/components/activiti-cloud-infra/logging.html

 ## What you'll see

 In the logs for the ranking connector you'll see the tweets that are being matched to the campaign's topic.
 You'll also see the top-ranked authors based on tweets posted in the last period.

+To access kibana go to your minikube ip and port 30339 - user elastic and pass changeme.

+For zipkin go to your minikube ip and port 30335